GayashanR/JChord/README.md

 # Run
   - Fill necessary information after running node and click `join the network`
-  - Search the network for files with `full/partial search`
+  - Search the network for files with `full/partial search` without considering case sensitivity.